 Wallace made very few direct references to Matthew.
 His book “Darwinism” (1st Edn May 1889, 2nd Edn Aug 1889, 3rd Edn 1901) contains a short treatment of “The Early Transmutationists”, which contains references to Lamarck and Chambers, and later on to Geoffroy Saint Hilaire, Dean Herbert, Grant and Von Buch, but nothing on Matthew.
-His autobiography “My Life: a Record of Events and Opinions” (1905, Vol 1 and Vol 2), contains the now well-known account of how he arrived at his version of macroevolution by natural selection, while bed-ridden between bouts of (probably) malarial fever in the Malay Archipelago, and which sets out his claim to have arrived at his ideas independently rather than as a result of reading Matthew’s book.
+His autobiography “My Life: a Record of Events and Opinions” (1905, Vol 1 and Vol 2), contains the now well-known account of how he arrived at his version of the evolutionary origin of species by natural selection, while bed-ridden between bouts of (probably) malarial fever in the Malay Archipelago, and which sets out his claim to have arrived at his ideas independently rather than as a result of reading Matthew’s book.

 Wallace makes a brief reference to Matthew in the Preface to his collection of essays “Contributions to the Theory of Natural Selection” (1st Edn 1870, 2nd Edn 1871), over the question of where Wallace’s contribution should stand in relation to Darwin and others (p.iv):